This page provides information on general Extensible Service Proxy troubleshooting. The issues are summarized in four categories:

 Not all OpenAPI constructs are currently supported by Cloud Endpoints.
 If your

-service configuration deployment fails, check the OpenAPI specification using
+service configuration deployment fails, you can check the OpenAPI specification

 Service control request failed with HTTP response code 404